costela/wesher/README.md

 The wireguard private keys are created on startup for each node and the respective public keys are then broadcast across the cluster.

-The control-plane cluster communication is secured with a pre-shared AES-256 bit key.
+The control-plane cluster communication is secured with a pre-shared AES-256 key.
 This key can be be automatically created during startup of the first node in a cluster, or it can be provided (see [configuration](#configuration-options)).
 The cluster key must then be sent to other nodes via a out-of-band secure channel (e.g. ssh, cloud-init, etc).
 Once set, the cluster key is saved locally and reused on the next startup.